Synthetixio/SIPs/SCCP/sccp-86.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SCCP.-->

-Increase the account mergers duration from 7 days to 2 weeks (1209600 seconds) and put into effect a new merging window.
+Open up a new new merging window for a 2 week period.

 ## Abstract

 <!--A short (~200 word) description of the variable change proposed.-->

-Proposing to change the account `accountMergingDuration` state variable to 14 days and triggering the `startMergingWindow` method in order to start a new merging epoch.
+Proposing to trigger the `startMergingWindow` method which initiates a new merging epoch.

 ## Motivation